 The least squares estimator minimizing (\ref{LS_criterion_IC}) seems generally to have a smaller (pointwise) variance than the nonparametric MLE for moderate sample sizes (like $n=1000$).

 We also discussed a simpler least squares estimatior, minimizing (\ref{LS_criterion_IC2a}) which does not have to be calculated by an iterative procedure and also does not need Lagrange multipliers to keep the values of the estimator inside the interval $[0,1]$.
-But this estimator is clearly inferior to that of the least squares estimator minimizing (\ref{LS_criterion_IC}) in the pointwise estimation problem.
-In estimating smooth functionals, like moments, the estimators seem to have a rather similar behavior, as shown in Section \ref{section:smooth_functionals}
+But this estimator is clearly inferior to the least squares estimator minimizing (\ref{LS_criterion_IC}) in the pointwise estimation problem.
+In estimating smooth functionals, like the first moment, the estimators seem to have a rather similar behavior, as shown in Section \ref{section:smooth_functionals}

-Algorithms for computing the least squares estimator were discussed and in Section \ref{section:smooth_functionals} we provide smooth functional theory needed to show that the so-called ``off-diagonal terms'' in the derivation of the asymptotic distribution are negligeable.
-Here some new theory is introduced, replacing the integral equations in \cite{GeGr:99} and \cite{piet_geurt:14} by finite matrix equations w.r.t.\ the empirical measure.

-For the well-known case of current status data (the simplest case of interval censoring) the least squares approach coincides with the aproach directly based on analyzing the likelihood, since in that case the least square estimate and the nonparametric MLE are the same.
+Algorithms for computing the least squares estimator were discussed and in Section \ref{section:smooth_functionals} we provide smooth functional theory needed to show that the so-called ``off-diagonal terms'' in the derivation of the asymptotic distribution are negligible.
+For the well-known case of current status data (the simplest case of interval censoring) the least squares approach coincides with the aproach based on analyzing the likelihood, since in that case the least square estimate and the nonparametric MLE are the same.